ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 3. Two values back in the lighter font at the bottom:
     1. `0xA5027F0500B90178A10001`

-One of these things is is not like the others, can you spot it?
+One of these things is not like the others, can you spot it?

 The 2 most recent values are longer (17 bytes) while 2 values back is shorter (11 bytes)